 This Chapter presents an analysis of the data collected from students from each of the seven participant institutions in this project.
 Over 3,000 respondents from across all participant institutions engaged in the survey, leading to 2,475 responses once the data had been cleaned.
+From this, nine one-hour focus groups took place across five of the participant institutions, with 71 student participants; student attrition following the survey accounted for the two institutions which did not hold a focus group.

-Participants were not forced to answer any of the questions throughout the survey, therefore in the following analysis figures may not total to the overall respondent population of 2,475.
+Participants were not forced to answer any of the questions throughout the survey, therefore in the following analysis figures may not total to the overall respondent population of 2.475.